China launch will prep for Moon landing

 "The launch is a key step for China to realise its goal of being the first country to send a probe to soft-land on and rove the far side of the moon," the state news service Xinhua quoted Zhang Lihua, the satellite project's manager, as saying.

-In addition to its onboard communications equipment, Queqiao will also carry two scientific instruments and will deploy two microsatellites once it arrives at the Moon.
+In addition to its onboard communications equipment, Queqiao will also carry two scientific instruments and will deploy two microsatellites.

 The forthcoming Chang'e 4 mission will explore the Moon's South Pole-Aitken Basin with a payload of scientific instruments.
 It is a key step in China's long-term plan to further its ambitions as a major space power.